top of page

 (Note: The City Council voted not to bring light rail into downtown Glendale in December 2017)

 It was proven that Glendale could not afford the cost to bring light rail into downtown Glendale without going into significant debt, raising taxes and cutting other transportation projects such as street maintenance.
 Our street maintenance program described above could not have happened had we stayed on the course of bringing light rail into downtown Glendale.
-Once our citizens feel our neighborhood streets and other street infrastructure are in satisfactory condition, we can then consider utilizing extra transportation dollars for additional regional transportation projects.

 Police and Fire